Veche: Russia

 Most of the information about the veche concerns the 13th to 15th centuries.
 For veche proceedings, the veche had to be convoked first, often by the prince, but the main topic of the meeting usually was about a conflict between the prince and the population.
 As a result, there was no regular procedure to be followed, which often led to violence among the participants.
 There are several mentions of the prince being deposed and the crowd pillaging the residence of the prince.
 Not much is known about actual proceedings except that the bishop could function as the chairman, while in other instances, the prince could assume this role.
 The chronicles also mention the existence of a veche bell in not only Novgorod and Pskov, but also in Vladimir.
 Almost all that is known about treaty-making activities of towns concerns Novgorod, and to a lesser extent, Pskov.

-During the Mongol domination of Rus', there was little room for veche independence.
+During the Mongol domination of the Russian principalities, there was little room for veche independence.
 The cities in the northwest were less affected by Tatar overlordship, and so the institution survived longer there.
 In 1262, veche meetings were held in Rostov, Suzdal, Vladimir and Yaroslavl, in which it was decided to throw out the tax collectors sent by the Tatars.
 In 1304, the citizens of Kostroma and Nizhny Novgorod rebelled against the local aristocracy at the veche meetings.
 There is also a final mention of a veche meeting in Moscow in 1382, when Tokhtamysh had launched a campaign against Dmitry Donskoy.
 The latter had fled to Kostroma while the former had captured Serpukhov near the city of Moscow.
 Nikolay Karamzin said that the people of Moscow "at the sound of the bells assembled for a veche, remembering the ancient right of the Russian citizens to decide their own fate in important situations by a majority of votes".

+By the 16th century, the veche had been replaced with the zemsky sobor, an advisory body, which would serve as the basis for later representative bodies.